m5stack/m5-docs/docs/en/module/lego_plus.md

 ## NOTE

-If you want to change the firmware of **MEGA328 chip** which used to driver those LEGO Motors, you can update it through **ISP** port.
-The following picture is the pin-mapping of ISP port.
+If you want to change the firmware inside **MEGA328 chip** which has implemented the motor driver code by default, you can overwrite through **ISP** port.
+Below shows the location of ISP port.

 <img src="assets/img/product_pics/module/module_lego_plus_03.png">